5 Things You Didn’t Know About the VAPA Center

 VAPA Center was founded by 11 local artists and performers who now make up the organization’s Board of Directors.
 What started as an idea during the COVID-19 pandemic has emerged as a multi-story nexus where artists can create masterpieces and share them with the community.

-Some of these founding members include Rogers Jr. and his wife Joanne, owner of Nine Eighteen Nine Studio Gallery; Will Jenkins of BLKMRKTCLT; Alli Celebron-Brown, former president and CEO of McColl Center; Natalie Frazier-Allen, founder and CEO of The Arts Empowerment Project; and Anne Lamber, founder of Charlotte’s Off Broadway.
+Some of these founding members include Rogers Jr. and his wife Joanne, owner of Nine Eighteen Nine Studio Gallery; Will Jenkins of BLKMRKTCLT; Alli Celebron-Brown, former president and CEO of McColl Center; Natalie Frazier-Allen, founder and CEO of The Arts Empowerment Project; and Anne Lambert, founder of Charlotte’s Off Broadway.

 “We have created the heart and soul of independent artistry in Charlotte,” Lambert said.
 “The VAPA Center is the coolest, vibe-iest facility, and we are a part of the economic infrastructure of this city.”